-3. "without USB enumeration" (Claims 3 and 12)
+2. "without USB enumeration" (Claims 3 and 12)

-In prior proceedings, Patent Owner argued that this term in the context of a related patent, U.S. Patent No. 8,624,550, "means that not all steps of enumeration are performed."
+In prior proceedings, Patent Owner argued that this term "means that not all steps of enumeration are performed."
 OTH-B (Fundamental Innovation Systems International, LLC v.
 LG Electronics, Inc. et al, Case No. 2:16-cv-01425 (E.D.
 Tex.) at Dkt.
 No. 123 (FISI Opening Claim Construction Brief)) at 12.
 The court subsequently adopted patentee's argument and construed this term to mean "without the occurrence of all the steps of USB enumeration."
 OTH-C ((Fundamental Innovation Systems International, LLC v.
 LG Electronics, Inc. et al, Case No. 2:16-cv-01425 (E.D.
 Tex.) at Dkt.
 No. 146 (Claim Construction Order)) at 32.

 Under the broadest reasonable interpretation, the claims must be at least this broad.
-Accordingly, this limitation should encompass any situation in which current is drawn without engaging in every step of USB enumeration.
+Accordingly, under the broadest reasonable interpretation, this limitation is again met by any situation in which current is drawn without engaging in every step of USB enumeration.